-Once registered, patients must obtain a valid written certification from a physician registered with the Maryland Medical Cannabis Commission.
-The patient is required by law to have a bona fide physician-patient relationship with the physician and the physician must approve medical cannabis as a treatment option for the patient for a qualifying medical condition.
+Once registered, patients must obtain a valid written certification from a provider registered with the Maryland Medical Cannabis Commission.
+The patient is required by law to have a bona fide provider-patient relationship with the provider and the provider must approve medical cannabis as a treatment option for the patient for a qualifying medical condition.
 Qualifying medical conditions include cachexia, anorexia, wasting syndrome, severe pain, severe nausea, seizures, severe or persistent muscle spasms, glaucoma, post-traumatic stress disorder and chronic pain.

-The Physician Registry is open and the Commission encourages physicians to register.
-Any physician with an active, unrestricted license in good standing with the Maryland State Board of Physicians and actively registered to prescribe controlled substances in Maryland is eligible to register with MMCC.
+The Provider Registry is open and the Commission encourages providers to register.
+Any provider with an active, unrestricted license in good standing with the Maryland State Board of Physicians and actively registered to prescribe controlled substances in Maryland is eligible to register with MMCC.

-When both the patient and physician are registered with MMCC, the physician will need the patient’s MMCC-issued Patient ID Number to issue the certification for medical cannabis through the Commission’s secure online application.
+When both the patient and provider are registered with MMCC, the provider will need the patient’s MMCC-issued Patient ID Number to issue the certification for medical cannabis through the Commission’s secure online application.

-After registering and obtaining a valid written certification from a registered physician, patients are able to visit licensed Maryland dispensaries (as soon as they are open for business) to purchase medical cannabis.
+After registering and obtaining a valid written certification from a registered provider, patients are able to visit licensed Maryland dispensaries (as soon as they are open for business) to purchase medical cannabis.